kearnz/autoimpute/README.md

 imp.fit_transform(data)
 ```

-For a deeper understanding of how the package works and its available features, see our [tutorials](https://github.com/kearnz/autoimpute-tutorials/tree/master/tutorials)
+For a deeper understanding of how the package works and its available features, see [tutorials](https://github.com/kearnz/autoimpute-tutorials/tree/master/tutorials)

 ## Versions and Dependencies
 * Python 3.6+